Best Dunlop Tennis Racquets to Buy in January 2026

 Dunlop Sports SX Team 260 Tennis Racket, 1/4 Grip

-- MASSIVE POWER WITH COMFORT FROM THE LARGE SWEETSPOT AND HEAD SIZE.
+- MASSIVE POWER AND COMFORT FROM THE LARGE SWEETSPOT AND HEAD SIZE.

-- AEROSKIN CX TECH REDUCES DRAG FOR ENHANCED PERFORMANCE.
+- AEROSKIN CX TECHNOLOGY REDUCES DRAG FOR FASTER SWINGS.

-- LIGHTWEIGHT HM6 GRAPHITE FRAME OFFERS STRENGTH AND MANEUVERABILITY.
+- LIGHTWEIGHT HM6 GRAPHITE FRAME ENHANCES MANEUVERABILITY AND SPIN.

 Tennis enthusiasts often find themselves weighing different racket options to improve their game.
 One of the fundamental choices involves selecting between an open string pattern and a closed string pattern.
 Understanding the difference can significantly influence your performance on the court.
 In this article, we'll delve into the open vs. closed string pattern debate and how it relates to popular Dunlop tennis racquets.
 Furthermore, this guide will help you make an informed decision when choosing your next racquet.